aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

 * Ensure Lambda handler returns the same result when called with the same payload
 * Select a subset of the event as the idempotency key using JMESPath expressions
 * Set a time window in which records with the same payload should be considered duplicates
-* Optionally expires in-progress executions after the Lambda handler timeout
+* Expires in-progress executions when the Lambda handler times out

 ## Getting started